 “To this day, I’ve never seen a greater love scene written,” Vogel says, referring to God of Vengeance’s Act II scene between two women.
 “It took my breath away,” the Pulitzer Prize winner adds, echoing one of her own lines in Indecent.
 “This man was dead, and he was basically saying to me, ‘You’re not alone.’”

-Vogel’s piece is seven years in the making and stemmed from a time in American history when Vogel noted that hate speech was on the rise.
+Vogel’s piece was seven years in the making and stemmed from a time in American history when Vogel noted that hate speech was on the rise.
 “I don’t think playwrights can choose their time,” she says.
 “That’s something Sholem Asch said at the end of his life.
 Art matters when we’re in political danger; art matters when we’re in the middle of division.”

-Indecent arrived on Broadway just weeks after the Trump administration announced its intention to eliminate the National Endowment for the Arts.
+Indecent arrived on Broadway at the Cort Theatre just weeks after the Trump administration announced its intention to eliminate the National Endowment for the Arts.
 Vogel knows the fight to protect art from censorship is nothing new; it’s the driving force of the play.
 “I wanted to look back and see how vital the arts were to a Jewish immigrant population, and to a Jewish population that was almost eradicated.”

 Though the new play takes on a timeliness from current political discourse, Vogel insists that Indecent—like all her writing—was born primarily out of her own personal sense of marginalization: marginalization as a gay woman with a Jewish legacy.

 “One of the things that concerns me is that we become aware of our marginalization rather than proclaiming it as this proud identity—something that makes us a unique and vital part of America.”